Prince Narula Can’t Take His Eyes Off Yuvika Choudhary As She Walks The Ramp, Proposes Her!

 Recently, Yuvika Choudhary walked the ramp at a fashion show.
 The actress looked gorgeous in blue lehenga, and pink dupatta.
 Prince Narula, who was at the fashion show, couldn't talk his eyes off her and made the actress blush as she walked towards him!

-Prince Went Down His Knees For Yuvika
+Prince Went Down On His Knees For Yuvika

-The organised surprised Yuvika by getting Prince on stage.
-He had a bouquet of roses in his hand and went down his knees for her!
-Yuvika was seen blushing as he rolled down the floor.
-He kissed her hand and later hugged her.
+The organises surprised Yuvika by getting Prince on stage.
+He had a bouquet of roses in his hand and went down on his knees for her!
+Yuvika was seen blushing as he kissed her hand and later hugged her.

 Prince & Yuvika Dance Together